hyperlag/awassignment/README.md

 This will start the Client application watching the directory "input" for new files.
 It will also filter only Properties with keys that end in "Delim".
-The default server address is assumed to be localhost and the port is set ot 1337.
+The default server address is assumed to be localhost and the port is set to 1337.
 The optional delete argument has been set to true, but it can also be left out entirely.
 Setting this to false will cause the Client to update on change but not delete the file.

-## This will execut the command:
+## This will execute the command:

 `$java -jar Client.jar input '.*Delim$' localhost 1337 true`